-The Workshop considered that this was the starting point of developing target RPs in the PA to the management of NAFO fish stocks.
-It was agreed that work should be continued, particularly by the Designated Experts during the intersessional period before the 3-18 June 1998 Scientific Council Meeting and thereafter before the September 1998 Annual Meeting.
+Scientific Council considered that the Workshop was the starting point of developing limit and target RPs in the PA to the management of NAFO fish stocks.
+It was agreed that work should be continued, particularly by the Designated Experts during the intersessional periods between Scientific Council Meetings.